Emanuel Emerick was born in Oct. 1830 in Southampton Township, Somerset County, PA, the son of Jonathan and Rachel (Sturtz) Emerick Sr.

 ~ Daughter Margaret Ann (Emerick) Baxter Rugh ~

+She was married twice.
 Her first spouse was (?)
 Baxter ( ? - ? ).
-The Baxters made a home in Kansas and were the parents of at least one son, Earl E. Baxter.
+The Baxters made a home in Kansas and were the parents of two known sons, Arthur Baxter and Earl E. Baxter.

 On Jan.
 31, 1895, Margaret wedded a second time to Civil War veteran William Oregon Rugh (1847-1935) -- possibly pronounced "Rue."
 Their nuptials were held in his home on 16th Street in Rock Island, Rock Island County, IL.
 Reported the Moline Dispatch, "William O. Rugh invited about thirty friends to dine with him yesterday, and when all had assembled he sprung a surprise on them, calling on the Rev. T.W.
 Grafton to do a certain duty assigned him.
 The bride was Mrs. Maggie Baxter, who quickly became Mrs. Rugh.
 A sumptuous spread was done justice to, and congratulations were profuse."
 The bride was 14 years younger than the groom.

 During the Civil War, William had served in the 126th Illinois Infantry, Company H. He had been married previously, to Henrietta Glenn (1849-1883), and brought five known sons into the second union -- Jacob H. Rugh, William Arthur "Billy" Rugh, Charles Rugh, Glenn Rugh and Harry Rugh Stearns.